- Distance from Miami: 64 miles

 1Plan for early seafood dinner at Alabama Jack's, an open-air dive overlooking an unspoiled stretch of mangroves.
 The stop requires taking the scenic, well-marked detour in Florida City onto Card Sound Road, which rejoins U.S. 1 farther south without requiring backtracking.

-2.Catch a 7 pm sunset tour with Island Time Cruises, a 2012-launched paddlewheel riverboat that traverses the calm bayside waters of Key Largo.
+2.Catch a sunset tour with Island Time Cruises, a 2012-launched paddlewheel riverboat that traverses the calm bayside waters of Key Largo.
 The two-hour trip includes live music and occasional dolphin sightings.
 Make sure to check their site for updated season departure times.

 3.Stop at laid-back Sharkey's for a post-cruise drink or dessert on the outside deck.
 Popular with local scuba divers and fisherman, it sits canalside in Key Largo Harbor.

 Insider Tip Navigating in the Keys: Although businesses have numbered addresses, most locals give directions by the easy-to-spot mile markers that line the Overseas Highway.
 For example, 92000 Overseas Highway is at MM 92.